Emna-Tn/Analyse-des-Sentiments-SocialMedia-/README.md

 using both lexicon-based and machine learning approaches.

 ##  Dataset
-The dataset file, named sentimentsdataset.csv, encapsulates diverse social media insights.
+The dataset file, encapsulates diverse social media insights.
 It comprises user-generated content, sentiment labels, timestamps, platform details, trending hashtags, user engagement metrics, and geographical origins.
 With additional columns for extracted date and time components, this dataset is a valuable resource for sentiment analysis, trend identification, and temporal analysis on social media platforms.

 ##  Technologies Used